Chevalmuscle/poker-hell/README.md

 ### Consumption of the hot sauce

 Each player who folds or loses at the [showdown](https://en.wikipedia.org/wiki/Showdown_(poker)) must consume the hot sauce equivalent to their bet or none if they didn't have a blind.
-The hot sauce can be consumed as is or on a medium such as a chicken wing or chip.
+The hot sauce can be consumed as is or on a medium such as a chicken wing or a chip.

 ## Variants